cslant/telegram-git-notifier-docs/prologue/features.md

 # 🎉 Features

+You can see the list of features below.

 ## GitHub/GitLab Notifications to Telegram

 The package allows you to configure a Telegram bot to receive notifications from various GitHub/GitLab events, including events like **commits, pull requests, issues, releases, and many more.**